 The town of San Elizario is one of the most historically rich areas of West Texas.
 Juan de Oñate reached the Rio Grande at or near the site of present San Elizario on April 20, 1598, and ten days later took formal possession of New Mexico and all adjacent territory in the name of the Spanish king.
-A settlement known as the Hacienda de los Tiburcios was founded at the site, then south of the Rio Grande, sometime before 1760 and had a population of 157 in 1765.
-In 1789 the Spanish presidio, located in the Valle de San Elizario opposite Fort Hancock, was moved to the Hacienda de los Tiburcios; the presidio kept its old name, however, and the settlement that grew up around it became known as San Elizario.
+A settlement known as the Hacienda de Los Tiburcios was founded at the site, south of the Rio Grande sometime before 1760.
+By 1765, the population was 157.
+In 1789, the Spanish presidio, located in the Valle de San Elizario opposite Fort Hancock, was moved to the Hacienda de Los Tiburcios; the presidio kept its old name; however, the settlement that grew up around it became known as San Elizario.